motdotla/writings/articles/notions.md

 Small binary running process or installable Mac app, that watches your Networks in your Preferred Networks list and uploads the Network name and password to the cloud - as a bugmenot type application but for wifi networks.

 A swimming app using Leap Motion.

+Cat Gifs for profit - Curated list of catgifs that people pay to subscribe to.
+Or purchase cat gifs.
+Posters of catgifs.

+GifCamera - Mobile Camera app that just creates gifs.
+Make it really simple, it just makes a short gif.
+No options.
+And make it really easy to share on the web.
+Gifs can be shared really easily on the web - better than videos like Vine where you are locked into that little community.
+Make it open source like Telegram.
+Gif pic does this but there is no social aspect to it.
+You get bored of it.